-From the Collection of Brighton Historical Society First Floor Brighton Arts and Cultural Centre (Old Brighton Town Hall) Corner Carpenter and Wilson Streets Brighton Victoria
+From the Collection of Brighton Historical Society First Floor Bayside Arts and Cultural Centre (Old Brighton Town Hall) Corner Carpenter and Wilson Streets Brighton Victoria

-- A cream, green, brown and red striped cotton evening cloak with a brown silk velvet collar from the 1880's.
+- A cream, green, brown and red striped cotton evening cloak with a brown silk velvet collar from the 1880s.
 The cloak features a double tiered velvet capelet with high standing collar that meets in the centre front, fastening with three hook and eye closures and finishing just below the shoulder line.
 At the centre front throat is an additional piece of lined cloak fabric which may have attached across the throat, purpose unknown.
 The lining of the throat and collar of the capelet appears to be a replacement with a darker red silk.
 The original red silk lining features through out the remainder of the garment.
 Inside the front left breast, the lining features two pockets; inside the right breast, the lining features a single pocket.
 The lining also features a waist tie to secure the cloak to the body.
 The cloak is approximately mid calf to ankle length.

-- st ninians, george ward cole, circa 1880, brighton
+- st ninians, george ward cole, brighton, 1880s

 - A cloak believed to have been worn by Captain George Ward Cole.

-- George Ward Cole was an early member of the Victorian Parliament and the family featured prominently in Melbourne Society in their time.
+George Ward Cole was an early member of the Victorian Parliament and the family featured prominently in Melbourne Society in their time.
 They established a substantial home known as “St Ninians” at 10 Miller Street in 1841.
-The family reportedly entertained Melbourne’s first Royal visitor The Duke Of Edinburgh, Queen Victoria’s second son at St Ninians in 1867.
+The family reportedly entertained Melbourne’s first Royal visitor the Duke Of Edinburgh, Queen Victoria’s second son at St Ninians in 1867.
 In later years St Ninians was subsequently sub divided and later demolished.

 - 11 Aug 2019 at 7:38PM